 The Firm is committed to good risk management and prioritises risk management through its functional structure, governance processes, monitoring and reporting activities and its emphasis on the Firm’s vision and values.

 From the Board down, the Firm considers its risk appetite in its strategy, business plans and risk management process.

 On-going risk reporting provides the Board, the Audit & Risk Committee and senior management with risk management information concerning Multrees’ risk exposure.
-This information also forms part of the Firm’s ICAAP.
+This information also forms part of the firm’s ICAAP.
 The Firm is committed to managing the applicable risks to the business and maintaining an effective internal control structure which includes oversight, monitoring and reporting of risks.
 Through independent lines of reporting for risk oversight and operations, our risk governance policies are designed to provide objective assessments and monitoring of risks.
-Management regularly reviews the level of risk it regards as appropriate in order to operate within its regulatory obligations and achieve its business objectives.
+Management regularly reviews the level of risk it regards as appropriate in order to operate within its regulatory obligations and achieve it business objectives.

 Risk Management Framework

-Risk management within Multrees is based on a ‘three lines of defence’ model, as follows:
+Risk management within Multrees is based on a ‘three lines of defence’ model, as follows:-

 Multrees is committed to on-going review and development of all three lines of defence in line with its businesses scale and risk profile.